-Global intraoperative neuromonitoring market is forecasted to reach around $5.5 billion by 2023, P&S Market Research.
+Global intraoperative neuromonitoring market is forecasted to reach around $5.5 billion by 2023, P&S Intelligence.

 The growth in the market will be led by the ageing population, increasing prevalence of chronic disorders, applications of IONM in different surgeries, and risk management through IONM during complex surgeries.